James Hoffmann: Square Mile Coffee Roasters

 After leaving his job at La Spaziale in May 2007, Hoffmann co-founded Square Mile Coffee Roasters with his business partner Anette Moldvaer in 2008, a London-based specialty coffee company and roaster.
 It was one of the first wholesale specialty coffee companies in London, and later became the largest.
 The 2008 World Barista champion, Stephen Morrissey, was sponsored by Square Mile, and in 2009 the winning beans also came from Square Mile.
-The company was based in Cambridge Heath in Bethnal Green in 2009 and Hackney by June 2014, before moving to their current location in Walthamstow in late 2018.
+The company was based in Cambridge Heath in 2009 and Hackney by June 2014, before moving to their current location in Walthamstow in late 2018.

-Hoffmann, with his business partner Tim Williams, temporarily opened a coffee bar called "Penny University" in 2010 through Square Mile.
+With his business partner Tim Williams, Hoffmann temporarily opened a coffee bar called "Penny University" in 2010 through Square Mile.
 The café was open in Shoreditch from May 22 to July 30 and featured no espresso drinks, opting to serve Hario V60 pour overs, flannel drip, and siphon coffee.
 Square Mile took over Prufrock Coffee, a café in London, in 2017.

 Square Mile hosted the 2010 World AeroPress Championships, which took place alongside the 2010 World Barista Championship in London, and the 2015 English Aeropress Championships.
 Hoffmann competed in the 2010 Aeropress Championship.

 Square Mile hosted a pop-up coffee shop during the 2016 London Coffee Festival.
-The pop-up included two stands, one of which taught attendees how to make good espresso and filter coffee at home, and the other which offered a tasting experience of food and drink that highlighted coffee as an ingredient.
+The pop-up included two stands, one of which taught attendees how to make good espresso and filter coffee at home, and the other offered a tasting experience of food and drink that highlighted coffee as an ingredient.

 In 2022, Square Mile collaborated with Cometeer to produce flash frozen pucks of concentrated coffee, which are then diluted in hot water as an alternative to instant coffee.
 This was the first time Square Mile's coffee was available in the US.
 This was followed in September 2022, when Square Mile and American specialty coffee company Fellow announced the roaster would partner with them for the September 13 "Fellow Drop", a weekly, text-based coffee ordering service.
 Fellow had collaborated with US Barista Champion and fellow YouTuber Morgan Eckroth the month prior.